Analysis: U.S. governors make risky political bet on healthcare funds

 Governors may be hedging against an Obama re-election - rejecting Medicaid expansion now to gain a stronger position for future negotiations with the administration in which they could seek to reduce the size, scope and cost of the expansion.

-"The political manoeuvring and negotiating between the federal government and the states is really just beginning," said Michael Sparer, a health policy expert at Columbia University.
+"The political maneuvering and negotiating between the federal government and the states is really just beginning," said Michael Sparer, a health policy expert at Columbia University.

 "And a state puts itself in a very good negotiating position if it says to the federal government that we're not adopting the expansion at this point."